zenml-io/zenml/docs/book/how-to/control-logging/disable-rich-traceback.md

 This will ensure that you see only the plain text traceback output.

-Note that setting this on your local machine will automatically disable rich tracebacks on remote orchestrators.
-If you wish to only disable it locally, but turn on for remote orchestrators, you can set the `ZENML_ENABLE_RICH_TRACEBACK` environment variable in your orchestrator's environment as follows:
+Note that setting this on your local machine will automatically disable rich tracebacks on remote pipeline runs.
+If you wish to only disable it locally, but turn on for remote pipeline runs, you can set the `ZENML_ENABLE_RICH_TRACEBACK` environment variable in your pipeline runs environment as follows:

 ```python
 docker_settings = DockerSettings(environment={"ZENML_ENABLE_RICH_TRACEBACK": "false"})